-If your application has been successful, Invitations will be sent from April to attend an interview at the Volunteer Selection Centre.
+If your application has been shortlisted, Invitations will be sent from April until September to attend an interview at the Volunteer Selection Centre.
 With a large variety of volunteering positions available and such considerable interest from motivated individuals like you, we hope you understand it may take us some time to let you know the outcome of your application.

 Yes, all volunteers receive a uniform to wear on shift throughout the Games.